pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

 amend: @
 join: {x,y}

-/ Again, just a friendlier name for readability, but wihtout it, it is hard to / differentiate between a simple `over` and `repeat`.
+/ Again, just a friendlier name for readability, but without it, it is hard to / differentiate between a simple `over` and `repeat`.
 repeat: {x y/z}